ARgorithm/toolkit/docs/docs/start.md

 As ARgorithm is tool for creating visual demonstration , you can add comments parameter to most functions.
 These comments get included in states and get featured as text when that state is rendered in AR.

-Make sure you make the objects you want to keep track of as part of the same stateset.
+Make sure you design the objects you want to keep track of as part of the same stateset.
 Each object is instantiated with a **name** this is important to identify arrays when rendering them

 You can refer the docs and samples in the [repo](https://github.com/ARgorithm/toolkit) to understand more clearly.